 Researchers measured the impact of a government apprenticeship program for youth in Ghana on wages, employment, skills, fertility, migration, and other outcomes.
 The results suggest that apprenticeship programs can provide youth with skills and transition them into self-employment.

-Programs focused on reducing job search barriers often improve jobseekers’ employment outcomes.
-These programs can help jobseekers identify where and how to look for jobs, encourage increased search effort, and help communicate qualifications to employers.
+Programs focused on reducing job search barriers often improve job seekers’ employment outcomes.
+These programs can help job seekers increase their search effort, identify where and how to look for jobs, surmount geographic and financial obstacles to finding a job, and communicate qualifications to...

 Providing Female Garment Workers with Soft Skills Training for Professional Advancement in Bangladesh